-NAPD currently convenes the following special workgroups: Strike Force, Ethics Counselors, and the 2017 Executive Leadership Institute Working Group
+NAPD currently convenes the following special workgroups: Strike Force, Ethicis Counselors, Communicators, and an Indigent Defense Commission.

 The mission of the NAPD Strike Force is to support offices, office leaders, or office staff/contractors in diverse situations of a limited or ongoing challenge, or when zealous advocacy causes a risk of sanction due to a lack of independence from the judiciary, the prosecution or funding sources.
 Upon request, Strike Force members offer mentorship, facilitate the exchange of resources, and lend the support of the National Association for Public Defense to local jurisdictions in order to ensure the delivery of effective right to counsel services.